 THE MYTH ABOUT 100% EFFICIENCY

-Generally, over a beer, a good friend of mine and I, often explore our differing opinions about the world.
-Especially, the motives of leaders and followers in the workplace.
+Generally, over a beer, one of my oldest friends and I, often explore our differing opinions about the world.
+Especially, the motives of leadership behaviour in the workplace.
 I was interested in what he thought of achieving 100% efficiency.

 To make the argument easier to digest – and this is too black and white to represent it well.
 He believes that leaders are intentionally obtuse, and that workforces will get away with what they are allowed – Inevitably, efficiency will be low.
 I believe that leaders are often under-developed, but want to do the right thing, and that the workforce is frustrated because they aren’t allowed freedoms in improvement, and thought – 100% efficiency is achievable.